efredericks/CloudAppsDev/_posts/4-DesigningApps.md

 The purpose of this lab is to demonstrate how we might turn a web server into a microservice *that can be deployed and updated without touching the application itself*.
 We are creating the microservice using `Flask`, a Python-based web server.
 We'll also be using the cloud shell to deploy/re-deploy our microservice.
 Again, the lab manual will have screenshots and extensions you'll need to follow as well!

+> One thing you should keep in mind when working through this lab.
+At present, [you can't delete an app once it is created in Google Cloud](https://stackoverflow.com/questions/42512/deleting-a-google-app-engine-application).
+It can be disabled, however you should read the fine print to understand what is going on.

 ## Migrating from Monolithic to Microlithic (or at least Microservice-based)

 This bullet list is directly from [Google here](https://cloud.google.com/appengine/docs/standard/python/microservice-migration), but it is a good procedure/heuristic to follow when migrating from a massive application to one that is centered around microservices: